jarbus/jarbus.github.io/content/blog/from-REINFORCE-to-r1-an-abridged-genealogy.md

 A_t, \text{clip}(\frac{\pi_\theta(a_t|o_t)}{\pi_{\theta_{\text{old}}}(a_t|o_t)} , 1-\epsilon, 1+\epsilon) A_t) \right]
 $$

-This adds a lot of terms to our update, but hopefully the jump from A2C to PPO is still visible.
+This adds a lot of terms to our update, but hopefully the jump from A2C to PPO is visible.

 # From Proximal Policy Optimization to Group Relative Policy Optimization

 Finally, we arrive at Group Relative Policy Optimization (GRPO), the algorithm used to train Deepseek r1.
 This algorithm is used strictly in language modeling, so the ability to update before the end of a sequence doesn't really matter; all that matters is the stability and efficiency.
+Unlike prior algorithms, GRPO's main contribution isn't that it further stabilizes learning, but that it reduces memory and computation requirements drastically.

 Turns out, for language modeling, we don't actually need the critic network, which saves us 50% of the memory and computation required to run reinforcement learning.
 We can just take all the other non-critic enhancements since REINFORCE and apply them in large batches , which is what GRPO does.